jahleeljackson/essays/README.md

     - There should be a nontrivial amount of uncertainty when setting sights on an ambitious goal.

-    - The behavior, environment, and mental framing should be designed in accordance with pursuit of these goals.
+    - The behavior, environment, and mental framing should be designed in accordance with the pursuit of these goals.

     - Minimization of distractions which deter from achieving ambitious goals should be practiced.